AndyWalker81/pands-project2021/README.md

 - A number of different types of charts are outputted including box plots.
 - Conclusions are drawn in relation to the data set.

-Research into other approaches has identified that pair plots are useful  particular relevance for PANDS project is the pairplot which allows data to be easily visualised.
+Research into other approaches has identified that of particular relevance for the PANDS Project are pair plots which allow data to be easily visualised.
 The previous projects also used other types of charts such as box plots.
-However, as the Project instructions only refered to histograms and scatter plot it is decided to discount any other type of chart.
-The research also shows that different libaries can be used and there are different ways of approaching the task which can provide similar results.
-Whilst the third previous project draws conclusions on the data set, it is decided that no conclusions are made in relation to the data set for this project (e.g. on the distribution of variables or statistical analysis) as the Programming and Scripting module has not covered such topics to allow such analysis to be undertaken.
+However, as the Project instructions only refered to histograms and scatter plots, it is decided to discount any other type of chart.
+The research also shows that different Python libaries can be used and there are different ways of approaching the task which can provide similar results.
+Whilst the third previous Project draws conclusions on the data set, it is decided that no conclusions are made in relation to the data set for this project (e.g. on the distribution of variables or statistical analysis) as the Programming and Scripting module has not covered such topics to allow such analysis to be undertaken.

 ### Downloading the Data Set